NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 If this argument is provided it overwrites ``-f FAUCET, --faucet FAUCET`` to ``plan``, in such a way that the NPB execution will be stopped after cleaning up the workspace.
-This said, you can still provide a different value to ``-f FAUCET, --faucet FAUCET`` in order to indicate NPB to continue with the execution after clearing up the workspace.
+This said, you can still provide a different value to ``-f FAUCET, --faucet FAUCET`` in order to instruct NPB to continue with the execution after clearing up the workspace.

 ``-k KERLIST, --kerlist KERLIST``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Indicates the path of a user generated Kernel List.
+Specifies the path of a user generated Kernel List.
 The input is a string.
 If provided, NPB will scan the directories specified by the ``kernels_directory`` elements of the Configuration File to obtain the files specified by the kernel list and will by-pass the kernel list generation.